AWWI works with collaborators to facilitate, support, and compile resources on wind energy and wildlife.

 Wind-Wildlife Documents Library

 AWWI’s Wind-Wildlife Documents Library is a searchable database of publicly available literature and reports related to wind energy and wildlife in North America.

 National Wind Coordinating Collaborative (NWCC)

 The NWCC, facilitated by AWWI, is a forum for outreach and collaboration on understanding interactions and solving challenges for wind energy and wildlife.

-Initiated and funded by the U.S. Department of Energy and the National Renewable Energy Laboratory, the NWCC catalyzes information exchange among wind-wildlife stakeholders and shares wind-wildlife news, research, and results through email newsletters, webinars, and the NWCC website.
+Initiated in 1994 and funded by the U.S. Department of Energy and the National Renewable Energy Laboratory, the NWCC catalyzes information exchange among wind-wildlife stakeholders and shares wind-wildlife news, research, and results through email newsletters, webinars, and the NWCC website.

 Wind Energy Siting Resources